 Canon Fodder: Loads of it; for example, Gadget's past and the fate of her father has never been explored.

 And what about what happened between Monterey Jack and Gadget's father?
-Or what Monterey Jack was doing before he met the Rangers (and how exactly he got those "cheese attacks," because they don't seem to me to be something he got from his parents [both of which appeared during the show's run]).
+Or what Monterey Jack was doing before he met the Rangers (and how exactly he got those "cheese attacks," because they don't seem to me to be something he got from his parents [both of whom appeared during the show's run]).

 The Fat Cat Stomp from "Adventures in Squirrelsitting".

 The Coo-Koo Cola jingle in "The Case of the Cola Cult".

 The extraordinarily catchy "The Best of Everything" from the pilot.

 The NES Game's entire soundtrack.
 Zone J is particularly memorable.

 Genius Bonus: Monterey Jack is obsessed with cheese.
 Monterey Jack is also the name for a blend of cheese from Monterey, California.
 This leads to a little bit of Fridge Logic when you consider that he's Australian, but named after a cheese from California.

 Fridge Brilliance: Both of Monty's parents (Camembert Kate and Cheddarhead Charlie) are travelers and adventurers.
 Maybe they were in Monterey, California once and named him then.